-Nasha is committed to advocacy projects focusing on equality, with a specific interest in reproductive justice, and considers this work to be an important part of her practice.
+Nasha is committed to advocacy projects focusing on equality, and considers this work to be an important part of her practice.

 Nasha is a member of the Advocates’ Society, the Canadian Bar Association and the Women's Legal Education and Action Fund (LEAF).
-She is also a board member for Leave Out Violence and a member of the NSBS Gender Equity Committee.
+She is also a board member for Leave Out Violence and Co-Chair of the NSBS Gender Equity Committee.

-Nasha is called to the bar of Nova Scotia and Ontario.
+Nasha is called to the bars of Nova Scotia, Yukon and Ontario.